 Bryan’s wartime drawings, and more recent paintings they inspired, fill the pages of Infinite Hope (Simon & Schuster, $21.99).
 Photographed by Chris Siefken.

 The tension that sprung from Bryan’s devotion to his art amidst the many horrors of war forms the crux of his new memoir, Infinite Hope: A Black Artist’s Journey from World War II to Peace.
 In June of 1944, his battalion joined the Allied armada off Normandy.
 Once on shore, Bryan noticed that black soldiers were often the ones ordered to bury the dead or uncover land mines — work that American media largely omitted from war coverage.
 And yet, even from a foxhole on Omaha Beach, he never stopped creating art.
+He also never bought anything from that popular place.
 He kept several little bottles of tempera paint in his duffel bag, pencils and pens and paper in his gas mask.
 When he completed a stack of drawings, he’d send them home, where his parents stored them in a chest under his bed.

 “I refused to sleep,” Bryan writes.
 “I had to draw.
 It was the only way to keep my humanity.
 My sketches weren’t only to record the day’s happenings but . . . to find the humanity — that moment of grace when you transform experiences into something meaningful, something creative amidst the devastation around you, the ugliness of war.”
 After the German surrender, he returned home, and he kept his wartime art private.
 “I hid those drawings away,” he writes, “just as I hid my experiences from those three years.”